lsmith77/symfony-docs/contributing/code_of_conduct/reporting_guidelines.rst

 You will receive a reply from the :doc:`enforcement team </contributing/code_of_conduct/enforcement_team>` acknowledging receipt as soon as possible, but within 24 hours.

-The team will immediately meet to review the incident and determine:
+The team member receiving the report  will immediately contact all or some other enforcement team members to review the incident and determine:

   * What happened.
   * Whether this event constitutes a Code of Conduct violation.